design, model, present, analyze, realize...

 A new Wishlist forum has been added on the Rhino 5 community site to help manage the ongoing wishlist discussions.

-Shortly after Rhino 5 ships, Rhino 6 pre-release builds will be available to Rhino 5 users in phases:
+After Rhino 5 ships, Rhino 6 pre-release builds will be available to Rhino 5 users in phases: